Morgan Stanley Raises Target (NYSE:TGT) Price Target to $205.00

-Target (NYSE:TGT) had its price target hoisted by Morgan Stanley from $195.00 to $205.00 in a research note published on Wednesday, PriceTargets.com reports.
-Morgan Stanley currently has an equal weight rating on the retailer’s stock.
+Target (NYSE:TGT) had its target price hoisted by Morgan Stanley from $195.00 to $205.00 in a research note published on Tuesday, Benzinga reports.
+They currently have an equal weight rating on the retailer’s stock.

-Several other analysts have also commented on the company.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Target from $194.00 to $211.00 and gave the stock a buy rating in a report on Thursday, January 14th.
-BMO Capital Markets increased their price objective on shares of Target from $185.00 to $205.00 and gave the stock an outperform rating in a research note on Tuesday, March 9th.
-Zacks Investment Research lowered shares of Target from a buy rating to a hold rating and set a $180.00 target price for the company. in a research report on Friday, March 5th.
-Cowen upped their target price on shares of Target from $190.00 to $230.00 and gave the company an outperform rating in a report on Thursday, January 14th.
-Finally, Guggenheim raised shares of Target from a neutral rating to a buy rating and set a $200.00 price objective for the company in a research report on Monday, March 15th.
-Six investment analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average price target of $188.00.
+Several other research firms have also recently weighed in on TGT.
+DA Davidson decreased their price objective on shares of Target from $229.00 to $210.00 and set a buy rating for the company in a report on Tuesday, March 9th.
+Robert W. Baird reduced their target price on shares of Target from $220.00 to $200.00 and set an outperform rating for the company in a report on Tuesday, March 9th.
+Telsey Advisory Group upped their target price on shares of Target from $215.00 to $235.00 and gave the company an outperform rating in a report on Friday, May 14th.
+Stifel Nicolaus upped their target price on shares of Target from $220.00 to $230.00 and gave the company a buy rating in a report on Tuesday, March 30th.
+Finally, Zacks Investment Research cut shares of Target from a buy rating to a hold rating and set a $180.00 target price for the company. in a report on Friday, March 5th.
+Five analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has issued a strong buy rating to the stock.
+The stock presently has an average rating of Buy and a consensus target price of $213.89.

-Target (NYSE:TGT) last issued its quarterly earnings data on Monday, March 1st.
-The retailer reported $2.67 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.54 by $0.13.
-The company had revenue of $28 billion for the quarter, compared to the consensus estimate of $27.42 billion.
+Target (NYSE:TGT) last released its quarterly earnings data on Tuesday, May 18th.
+The retailer reported $3.69 earnings per share for the quarter, beating the consensus estimate of $2.25 by $1.44.
 Target had a net margin of 4.31% and a return on equity of 34.94%.
-The firm’s revenue for the quarter was up 21.0% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $1.69 earnings per share.
-As a group, equities research analysts anticipate that Target will post 9.06 EPS for the current fiscal year.
+The firm had revenue of $23.88 billion during the quarter, compared to analysts’ expectations of $21.13 billion.
+During the same period in the previous year, the company earned $0.59 earnings per share.
+The firm’s quarterly revenue was up 23.3% on a year-over-year basis.
+As a group, analysts expect that Target will post 9.06 earnings per share for the current year.

-In other news, insider Michael Edward Mcnamara sold 31,423 shares of the company’s stock in a transaction that occurred on Tuesday, April 13th.
-The stock was sold at an average price of $204.32, for a total transaction of $6,420,347.36.
-Following the sale, the insider now directly owns 139,768 shares of the company’s stock, valued at approximately $28,557,397.76.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Christina Hennington sold 1,852 shares of the stock in a transaction that occurred on Friday, March 19th.
-The shares were sold at an average price of $183.00, for a total value of $338,916.00.
-Following the transaction, the insider now owns 25,249 shares of the company’s stock, valued at $4,620,567.
+In related news, CAO Robert M. Harrison sold 2,282 shares of the firm’s stock in a transaction on Thursday, March 25th.
+The shares were sold at an average price of $192.45, for a total transaction of $439,170.90.
+Following the completion of the transaction, the chief accounting officer now directly owns 6,265 shares of the company’s stock, valued at $1,205,699.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Mark Schindele sold 4,758 shares of Target stock in a transaction on Thursday, May 20th.
+The stock was sold at an average price of $218.05, for a total transaction of $1,037,481.90.
+Following the completion of the transaction, the insider now directly owns 8,421 shares of the company’s stock, valued at $1,836,199.05.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 39,510 shares of company stock worth $8,002,521.
-0.52% of the stock is currently owned by insiders.
+Insiders have sold 44,268 shares of company stock valued at $9,040,002 over the last ninety days.
+0.52% of the stock is currently owned by corporate insiders.

-A number of institutional investors have recently added to or reduced their stakes in TGT.
-Equitable Trust Co. lifted its holdings in shares of Target by 1.3% in the 1st quarter.
-Equitable Trust Co. now owns 23,852 shares of the retailer’s stock valued at $4,724,000 after acquiring an additional 311 shares during the last quarter.
-Brown Advisory Inc. lifted its stake in shares of Target by 0.3% in the 1st quarter.
-Brown Advisory Inc. now owns 189,530 shares of the retailer’s stock valued at $37,539,000 after purchasing an additional 592 shares during the last quarter.
-MML Investors Services LLC boosted its holdings in shares of Target by 26.8% in the 1st quarter.
-MML Investors Services LLC now owns 60,456 shares of the retailer’s stock worth $11,975,000 after purchasing an additional 12,776 shares during the period.
-Lowe Brockenbrough & Co.
-Inc. boosted its holdings in shares of Target by 2.8% in the 1st quarter.
-Lowe Brockenbrough & Co.
-Inc. now owns 67,913 shares of the retailer’s stock worth $13,452,000 after purchasing an additional 1,855 shares during the period.
-Finally, GHP Investment Advisors Inc. increased its position in shares of Target by 1.1% during the 1st quarter.
-GHP Investment Advisors Inc. now owns 70,915 shares of the retailer’s stock valued at $14,046,000 after purchasing an additional 746 shares during the last quarter.
-79.17% of the stock is currently owned by institutional investors.
+Several large investors have recently modified their holdings of TGT.
+Norges Bank purchased a new position in shares of Target in the 4th quarter worth $1,007,373,000.
+Jennison Associates LLC boosted its stake in shares of Target by 1,562.3% during the 1st quarter.
+Jennison Associates LLC now owns 4,514,325 shares of the retailer’s stock worth $894,152,000 after purchasing an additional 4,242,754 shares during the period.
+BlackRock Inc. boosted its stake in shares of Target by 7.1% during the 4th quarter.
+BlackRock Inc. now owns 37,134,621 shares of the retailer’s stock worth $6,555,375,000 after purchasing an additional 2,462,178 shares during the period.
+Healthcare of Ontario Pension Plan Trust Fund boosted its stake in shares of Target by 619.4% during the 1st quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,658,670 shares of the retailer’s stock worth $328,533,000 after purchasing an additional 1,428,121 shares during the period.
+Finally, D1 Capital Partners L.P. boosted its stake in shares of Target by 55.8% during the 4th quarter.
+D1 Capital Partners L.P. now owns 3,595,477 shares of the retailer’s stock worth $634,710,000 after purchasing an additional 1,288,000 shares during the period.
+79.17% of the stock is owned by institutional investors and hedge funds.

 Target Company Profile